sodadata/docs/soda-sql/documentation/scan.md

 To allow some databases, such as Snowflake, to cache scan results, the column queries use the same Column Table Expression (CTE).
 This practice aims to improve overall scan performance.

+To test specific portions of data, such as data pertaining to a specific date, you can apply dynamic filters when you scan data in your warehouse.
+See [Apply filters]({% link soda-sql/documentation/filtering.md %}) for instructions.

 ## Scan output

 {% include scan-output.md %}